PicoCreator/Not-DnD-5thSRD/README.md

 I am not a lawyer

-# Ok what can we do next to make this MIT license compatible ?
+# So what can we do next to make this MIT license compatible ?

 - Step 1) Review and remove any trademark / copyright infringing term.
     - The AI draws inspiration from too many sources, including copyright / trademark infringing sources.
     - The goal of this project, is to ensure all source materials, and terms, can be drawn on a common public domain heritage (eg. wizards is a noncopyrightable term, so is elves), that is free of copyright and trademark.
     - Rule of thumb, if you find the term used in 1800s literature (or earlier), we can use that as the source
     - Update the terms table accordingly (we might need to make this a seperate document)
-    - If a human were to further rewrite each page, we are probably good to go.
     - To aid this process, the docs was scanned against an npm dictionary `word-list`, with unique words listed [in terms/unique-words.txt](./terms/unique-words.txt)
+    - Also we must, have a human author edit every page, with atleast 20% changes.
+        - This allows us to assert that atleast, the human authors changes are copyrightable under MIT licensing (until we have an answer regarding AI and copyright)

 - Step 2) Cleanup and fix any formatting issues in the various documents.
     - GPT had limits, as such I had to splt up chunks part by part, these may cause formatting issues within the same document